 Once trained, and receiving ongoing supervision from a psychologist, ELSAs can help young people with a range of social and emotional needs such as: self-esteem and confidence building, social skills, emotional literacy, friendship issues, anger management, behaviour, anxiety, low mood, loss and bereavement, bullying/conflict and relaxation techniques.

-The training will start in the autumn term commencing Friday 27 September through to Friday 25 October 2019.
-The five days will be spread out so that TAs will need to be out of school for one day per week for five weeks.
+The training will start in the autumn term commencing September 2020.
+The five day course will be spread out so that TAs will need to be out of school for one day per week for five weeks.
 After this, TAs will then be supported with regular two-hour half-termly group supervision sessions by an educational psychologist to ensure their work is effective and competent.
 They will also be given an ELSA handbook and given membership to the online ELSA network, full of resources and support.

 Places are limited so please contact the Educational Psychology Service (office email: firstname.lastname@example.org, office phone: 01743 258414) if you wish to book a place or if you have any questions.